 The RGPLI, renamed GPLI, was founded in the fall of 1985 when a small, independent group of practitioners and industry representatives met to discuss the need for GP education.
 Initially the Institute sponsored GP seminars at several professional meetings.
 From this modest beginning, the work of the GPLI has grown to also include an extensive schools workshop program, monthly online webinars, an array of educational and practice-building materials for practitioners, and a bimonthly newsletter, among other endeavors.

-GPLI’s efforts are led by its Executive Director, Dr. Edward Bennett, an Assistant Dean and Co-Chief of the Contact Lens Clinic at the University of Missouri School of Optometry.
+GPLI’s efforts are led by its Executive Director, Dr. Edward Bennett, the Assistant Dean for Student Services and Alumni Relations at the University of Missouri School of Optometry.

 Who Is the Contact Lens Manufacturers Association?